idaholab/moose/framework/doc/content/source/timeintegrators/ExplicitTimeIntegrator.md

 lumped mass matrix.
 This compromise retains the accuracy of the `consistent` option while benefiting from some of the speedup offered by the `lumped` option.

-The lumped mass matrix preconditioner is applied with a helper class, `LumpedPreconditioner`:
+The lumped mass matrix preconditioner is applied with the class, `LumpedPreconditioner`:

-!listing framework/include/timeintegrators/ExplicitTimeIntegrator.h line=class LumpedPreconditioner
+!listing framework/include/timeintegrators/LumpedPreconditioner.h

-This helper object simply applies the inverse of the diagonal, lumped mass-matrix as the preconditioner for the linear solve, which is very efficient.
+This object simply applies the inverse of the diagonal, lumped mass-matrix as the preconditioner for the linear solve, which is very efficient.
 Note that when this option is applied you shouldn't specify any other preconditioners using command-line syntax or they will override this option.